antanasbruzas/abNinjam/README.md

 - `pass=supersecret`
 - `autoLicenseAgree=true`
 - `autoRemoteVolume=true`
+- `autoSyncBpm=true`

 autoLicenseAgree property is used to automatically agree to the license provided by the server (for example if you use your own server and know the license) (default: false).
 autoRemoteVolume is set for adjusting remote channel volume by distributing it and protecting from clipping (default: true).
+autoSyncBpm enables sending OSC message `/tempo/raw {int}` to host to change it's BPM if BPM is changed on Ninjam server.
+As well as sending /bpm command or voting command to change BPM for Ninjam server if BPM is changed on host. (default: true)